manuel12/fluent-css/README.md

 ## Introduction

 ### Brief overview of what the library does:
-This library was inspired by the styles of the Duolingo and Fontawesome websites.
+This library was inspired by the styles of the [Duolingo](https://www.duolingo.com/learn) and [Font Awesome](https://fontawesome.com/) websites.
 I wanted to create a library that would inmeditaly improve the look of an HTML website when imported, but also provided the user with classes to alter the stylings of the different elements in use.

 ### How the library was built:
 The library was built using plain CSS.